 The information provided above is a very general summary of Georgia’s robbery and burglary laws at the time this text was prepared.
 Because this analysis is subject to change depending upon recent cases and legal developments, you should not rely on this summary as legal advice.
 As with any important legal question, you should always consult a Georgia criminal defense lawyer.
 I am licensed to practice in all state and federal courts in Georgia.

-The driver’s license of any person under 21 years of age convicted of hit and run or leaving the scene of an accident in violation of Code Section 40-6-270, racing on highways or streets, using motor vehicle in fleeing or attempting to elude an officer, reckless driving, any offense for which four or more points are assessable under subsection (c) of Code Section 40-5-57, or a violation of Code Section 40-6-391 for driving under the influence shall be suspended by operation of law.
+Every driver under the age of 21 should consult with a Georgia Traffic Ticket attorney on any traffic citation they receive due to potential automatic license suspensions.
+In particular, the driver’s license of any person under 21 years of age convicted of hit and run or leaving the scene of an accident in violation of Code Section 40-6-270, racing on highways or streets, using motor vehicle in fleeing or attempting to elude an officer, reckless driving, any offense for which four or more are assessable under subsection (c) of Code Section 40-5-57, or a violation of Code Section 40-6-391 for driving under the influence shall be suspended by operation of law.